 When and why should you use your Velocity Points to travel with Etihad?

-In 2016, we suffered a few changes to Etihad’s service and the way we can redeem Velocity points for Etihad Business & First Class – firstly, Velocity’s revision of its award chart increased the costs in points along with hundreds of dollars in additional fees.
+Over the past couple of years, we have suffered a few changes to Etihad’s service and the way we can redeem Velocity points for Etihad Business & First Class—firstly, Velocity’s revision of its award chart increased the costs in points along with hundreds of dollars in additional fees.

-However, as the Gulf carrier with the newest inflight cabins across the board (bar Qatar’s A350 service to Adelaide), and arguably more taste than the bling of Emirates, using your hard-earned Velocity points to experience their Business Studio or First cabins is still desirable – but how much depends on your preference for flying with Etihad.
+With tough competition from Qatar Airways but arguably more taste than the bling of Emirates, using your hard-earned Velocity points to experience their Business Studio or First cabins is still desirable—but how much depends on your preference for flying with Etihad.

-This guide goes into more detail on the sweet spots of the Velocity award chart that allow you to book Etihad’s First and Business Class cabins, but it’s worth noting now that Velocity’s Etihad redemptions now come at a premium versus Velocity’s other major partner Singapore Airlines – but that’s only really relevant where your end destination overlaps.
+This guide goes into more detail on the sweet spots of the Velocity award chart that allow you to book Etihad’s First and Business Class cabins, but it is worth noting that Velocity’s Etihad redemptions come at a premium versus Velocity’s other major partner Singapore Airlines—but that’s only really relevant where your end destination overlaps.

 Etihad’s route network to/from Australia, the US and Europe

-The primary use for Etihad redemptions would be to travel from Australia to Abu Dhabi and the Middle East, and then on to Europe or the USA.
+The primary use for Etihad redemptions would be to travel from Australia to Abu Dhabi and the Middle East, and then on to Europe or the US.

-Focusing on these continents, Etihad flies to these cities when it comes to Etihad-operated flights:
+Focusing on these continents, Etihad flies to these cities:

 - New York

-The airline operates the following Boeing 787 routes with the new Business Studios product as well as First Class (not Apartments):
+Boeing 787 routes with the new Business Studios product as well as First Class (not Apartments) include:

-and these Boeing 787 routes don’t have First Class but do have the updated Business Studios product:
+and these Boeing 787 routes do not have First Class but do have the updated Business Studios product (not complete list):

 Hopefully, other services with Etihad’s new cabins will be next on the list, but the costs, tips and techniques in this guide to research availability still apply regardless of new aircraft or not.